boonlogic/amber-javascript-sdk/README.md

 }
 ```

 The _~/.Amber.license_ file will be consulted by the Amber SDK to find and authenticate your account credentials with the Amber server.
-Credentials may optionally be provided instead via the environment variables `AMBER_USERNAME` and `AMBER_PASSWORD`.
+Credentials may optionally be provided instead via the environment variables `AMBER_USERNAME` and `AMBER_PASSWORD` and `AMBER_SERVER`

+**amber-javascript-sdk** honors the `HTTP_PROXY` and `http_proxy` environemnt variables if the amber client resides behind a proxy.

 ## Connectivity test